Hyuoo/hangman_web/README.md

 - - -

-This is to learn CI/CD actions from Github
+This is to learn CI/CD actions from Github.